thegetty/terracottas/source/views/guide.md

     half-round figure; fourth century <span class="smcaps">BC</span>.
     See <span class="smcaps">Kingsley 1976</span>, p.
 11, no. 28, pl.
 28.
 -   [**74.AD.58** <i></i>{:class="ion-link"}][7176]{:target="blank"}:
-    Right side of horse’s head.
-String marks indicate that the figure was in the round, and a notch at the lower edge served to attach the head to the animal’s body.
-Tarentine front mold; fourth century <span class="smcaps">BC</span>.
+    Right side of horse’s head; string marks indicate that the figure was in the round, and a notch at the lower edge served to attach the head to the animal’s body; Tarentine front mold; fourth century <span class="smcaps">BC</span>.
 See
     <span class="smcaps">Kingsley 1976</span>, p.
 12, no. 32, pl.
 32.
 -   [**74.AD.59** <i></i>{:class="ion-link"}][7177]{:target="blank"}: